 Tech update: Architectural brick detailing

-Architectural detailing within brickwork patterns can result in bricks being partly projected out from the face of the wall.
-Below is an example of a “saw-tooth/wave pattern” where the tops of the bricks project out from the face of the wall.
-In this particular case, the brick manufacturer confirmed that as result of using this pattern, the lifespan of their brick would be reduced to 30 years from the 60 years anticipated when laid in the traditional manner.
+The Warranty provider considers architectural detailing as brickwork patterns that result in bricks being partly projected out from the face of the wall.
+Below is an example of a ‘saw-tooth’ or ‘wave pattern’ where the tops of the bricks project out from the face of the wall.

-Where the proposed projecting bricks include frogs or perforations, this can have a negative impact upon the integrity and thus durability of the brick, potentially reducing the service life of the brick below the required 60 years as required by our warranty.
+Where the proposed projecting bricks include frogs or perforations this can have a negative impact upon the integrity and thus durability of the brick, potentially reducing the service life of the brick below the required 60 years as required by our Warranty.

 Architectural brick detailing that can reduce the service life of bricks